Star Wars Ignites Darth Revan's Live-Action Debut Hopes With Official New Photo

 Lucasfilm

-Due to all of this, and the fact that Star Wars seems interested in Revan, just like fans are, many have speculated that an announcement will come at any time that there will be some kind of Old Republic project in development.
+Due to all this, and the fact that Star Wars seems interested in Revan, just as fans are, many speculated that an announcement about an Old Republic project in development could come at any time.
 Now that Revan was put on a poster alongside major Star Wars characters like Vader, Maul, and Luke Skywalker, those hopes are more alive than ever.

 Darth Malgus on the May 4 poster.